MANO-B/FELIS/README.md

 You can test v4.2.3 with actual C-CAT data on [this server](https://www.felis-portal.com/felis-cs/).
 After trying it out, please run analyses on your local environment following the procedure described below.

-(For reference) You can check the web app of v3.0.1 on [this server](https://www.felis-portal.com/felis-ccat/).
-Basically, please execute it in a local environment according to the procedure described below (this documentation is currently primarily in Japanese).
+Basically, please execute it in a local environment according to the procedure described below.

 ### Web application for analyzing secondary-use C-CAT data
 At the National Cancer Center Japan, the [Center for Cancer Genomics and Advanced Therapeutics (C-CAT)](https://www.ncc.go.jp/jp/c_cat/use/index.html) aggregates results of cancer gene panel testing performed as part of insured clinical practice (Comprehensive Genomic Profiling; CGP testing) along with clinical information.
 A framework exists for secondary use of these data for academic research and pharmaceutical development.